ziywang50/CS5600-Projects-Group6/project2/readme.md

 Starvation-free (fairness):
 When the opposite direction has waiting customers, we limit the number of admissions in the current direction using a batch counter (batch_count) and a batch limit (batch_limit = steps).
 After admitting a batch, no new threads in the current direction are allowed to enter; the staircase drains to empty and then direction switches to the opposite side.
 This guarantees bounded waiting for both directions.

+Performance Model:
+In our implementation, each customer sleeps for **1 second per step** to simulate the traversal time of the staircase.

+Therefore, the theoretical crossing time for a customer is:

+    steps × 1 second

+Since the workload is sleep-dominated (I/O-style simulation), the wall-clock turnaround time is primarily determined by this fixed traversal delay and scheduling effects, rather than by synchronization overhead.

+As a result, performance differences between optimization strategies are not clearly visible in this time scale.

 Efficiency:
 We allow up to steps customers to be on the staircase simultaneously in the same direction (on_stairs < steps), modeling each step as capacity.